-(EDU 375) A course designed to study the varied educational, developmental, and behavioral characteristics of children with special intellectual, physical, emotional, or social needs.
+A course designed to study the varied educational, developmental, and behavioral characteristics of children with special intellectual, physical, emotional, or social needs.
 This course includes completion of out-of-class experiences such as visits to inclusion classrooms in area schools, home visits with families, and volunteering at a State School.
-Prerequisite: PS 101 or EDU 203.
 3:0:3